 Hello, my name is Adam Kielich.
 It’s pronounced “key lick”.
 It’s probably not the pronunciation you thought the first time you read it.
 It’s ok.
 It’s Polish.
-Our last names are designed to be confusing, just like the law.
+Our last names are confusing.

 Juris Doctor, cum laude

 Texas Wesleyan University School of Law (now Texas A&M University School of Law)

 I received my Juris Doctor (J.D.), cum laude from Texas Wesleyan University School of Law in downtown Fort Worth.
 I graduated third in my class.
 While attending I co-founded the law school’s student Labor and Employment Law Association and participated in the Texas Wesleyan Law Clinic, which helps low income families with family law issues.